Yarpii-Tech/raspberry/version/4/tutorials/simple-and-firmware-update.md

 ### Simple + Firmware  update:

-1. Well here are soem command are best to use for updating your delicious pi
+1. Well here are some command are best to use for updating your delicious pi
     ```bash
     sudo apt-get install rpi-update
     ```